bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Whether generate full random data to basic data type

 ## LTP and glibc testsuite
-*   The tradition testsuite for kernel and glibc
+*   The Classic testsuite for kernel and glibc
+*   Cons
     *   No fuzz test.
 Test may pass while some issues are hidden

 ## [Trinity](https://github.com/kernelslacker/trinity)
+*   Pros
     *   Generate fuzz data in a set of data type
+    *   Support lots of architecture
+*   Cons
     *   Generate random address instead of basic data type for most of pointers
-*   Support lots of architecture
-*   Takes too long to produce an issue
-*   Takes much longer to re-produce and analyze it
+    *   Takes too long to produce an issue and Takes much longer to re-produce and analyze it
-*   Is going to add coverage support(?)
+    *   Do not support coverage(?)

 ???
 Trinity is developed in a long time.
 It could randomize the parameter of syscall and run individual syscall standalone or parallel.
 When I do the long time parallel test(not for ILP32), it could report some bug, e.g. hang, panic.
 It is useful but it is indeed hard to debug because it usually fail after a long time running.
 I do not know what does it exactly do